mikerly131/FirstJupyterNotebook/README.md

 Within in the new jupyter notebook answer the following questions.

 - Which city or state has the most museums per capita?
+- Skip per class session: We don't have demographic data
 - Which city or state has the least museums per capita?
+- Skip per class session: We don't have demographic data
 - How many zoos or aquariums exist in the United States?
+- 564
 - How many zoos?
+- 289
 - How many aquariums?
+- 116
 - What museum or related organization had the highest revenue last year?
+- FRED LAWRENCE WHIPPLE OBSERVATORY (HARVARD)
 - How does the composition of museum types differ across the country?
+-
 - For each type of museum, statistical measure on revenue and income?
+- See notebook

 ## Viz